mel-project/docs.melproject.org/concepts/light-clients.md

 **Light clients** in Mel are participants that don't replicate the blockchain history or state.
 Instead, when they want to query on-chain information, they ask any [full node](network-architecture.md) for that information.

-The key thing to remember is that _light clients are trustless_ --- they ask a full node for information, but they do not trust the full node not to lie to them.
+The key thing to remember is that _light clients are trustless_ &mdash; they ask a full node for information, but they do not trust the full node not to lie to them.
 This is absolutely central to enabling scalable off-chain composability, since most off-chain apps would not want to replicate blockchain history.

 Trustless light clients are possible due to two things: extensive **state commitments** that allow a light client to verify proofs of blockchain data with only the latest block header, and a **bootstrapping** mechanism that lets clients retrieve the latest block hash while only trusting the [consensus mechanism](consensus.md).